Bridging the Intention-Expression Gap: Aligning Multi-Dimensional Preferences via Hierarchical Relevance Feedback in Text-to-Image Diffusion: Introduction

-To address this issue, this work aims to make the following novel contributions: \begin{itemize}[noitemsep, topsep=0pt,leftmargin=1em] \item We adapt the relevance feedback mechanism for diffusion models and propose RFD, a training-free and model-agnostic interactive framework.
-By replacing high-load explicit text dialogue with implicit, multi-select visual feedback, this mechanism effectively minimizes user cognitive load while empowering them to intuitively express multi-dimensional preferences. \item To achieve precise multi-dimensional feature alignment, we construct an expert-curated feature standard repository and design a mathematically grounded preference inference pipeline.
-By utilizing rigorous statistical measures for feature extraction, analysis, and selection, this structured decomposition enables independent preference inference on each individual feature.
-Unlike FM-driven approaches, this mechanism fundamentally avoids the inference overload caused by simultaneously inferring multiple features, and overcomes the inability to accurately attribute individual feature contributions under conflicting user signals. \item Experimental validation demonstrates that RFD achieves superior performance over the baseline approach, with ablation studies confirming the necessity of each core component.
+To address this issue, this work aims to make the following novel contributions: \begin{itemize}[noitemsep, topsep=0pt,leftmargin=1em] \item We propose the Hierarchical Relevance Feedback-Driven (HRFD) framework for multi-dimensional preference alignment.
+HRFD organizes features into a three-tier hierarchy and adapts the relevance feedback mechanism to enforce coarse-to-fine convergence via lightweight binary signals, effectively addressing the challenge that multiple preference features cannot converge simultaneously. \item We design a mathematically grounded preference inference pipeline supported by an expert-curated feature repository.
+By decoupling complex visual intent into independent feature-level tasks and employing statistical measures to quantify preference strengths, it avoids the inference overload typical of FM-driven simultaneous reasoning.
+Simultaneously, it enables a more robust, transparent preference measurement that FMs fundamentally lack. \item Experimental validation demonstrates that HRFD achieves superior performance over the baseline approach, with ablation studies confirming the necessity of each core component.

 \end{itemize}